OTTEN-Yassir/Portfolio/src/content/work/introToCyber.md

 ---
 I'm pleased to share that I have success fully passed the CISCO Introduction to Cybersecurity.
-This certification marks a significant milestone in my networking career.
+This certification marks a significant milestone in my cybsersecurity career.
 ![Badge](/assets/introCyberBadge.png)

 ## Certification Details